 We all want to get out of the house while ensuring the health and safety of ourselves and those around us.
 Luckily, Jackson, MS has plenty of outdoor socially distanced activities for you to try!
-We cultivated the top ten things to do in Jackson this summer, so you don’t have to be bored in the house.
+We cultivated our top ten picks, so you don’t have to be bored in the house.

 Please note, individuals in the city of Jackson are required to wear a face covering in public.

 Have a picnic at the Rez.